 Lastly, the engineer will tidy up, make sure you’re connected to wi-fi and answer any questions you may have.

-We’ll ask for a signature to complete the work and we’ll be on our way, leaving you to enjoy streaming, gaming, shopping and box-set bingeing, safe in the knowledge that you have the fastest broadband available.
+We’ll ask for a signature to complete the work then we’ll be on our way, leaving you safe in the knowledge that you have the fastest broadband in the city, to enjoy all the streaming, gaming, shopping and that box-set binge you’ve had your eyes on!

 To change your installation appointment, please login to your toob account here.

 In your account, you will be able to select a new appointment date and time.

 Alternatively, you can give us a call on 0800 368 9458 and we will rearrange your appointment for you.